 He parried a downward slash with his left sword and thrust his right sword forward.
 The masked man swept his thrust away, spinning around to kick him in the chest.

 Bracing himself, Troyle took the kick dead on, grunting at the impact and returning the kick with an elbow to the man’s leg, following it up with a sharp downward slice.
-The man quickly slammed down the extended leg, barely dodging the slash.
+The man quickly slammed down the extended leg, barely avoiding the slash.

 A cross-cut came at Troyle from both sides.
-Instead of blocking it, he quickly moved backwards to avoid it.
+Instead of blocking it, he quickly moved backward to avoid it.
 The moment the man’s two swords crossed and passed each other, Troyle moved forth and aimed to cut into the man’s arm.

 The man pulled back his elbows and caught Troyle’s sword with both of his own.

 Locking the man’s arms together with the pressure of the attack, Troyle quickly thrusted his left sword out, going for the stomach.

 The man saw and easily avoided it by spinning to the side, slashing back during the spin.